bburns/PyVoyager/README.md

 This file is used by the `vg composites <volume>` command to generate the color frames.

-The movies are generated with the `vg movies <targets>` command, which links all the images (either B&W or composites, currently set in code) into target subfolders (arranged by planet/spacecraft/target/camera), renumbering them sequentially, and running **ffmpeg** to generate an mp4 movie in each folder.
+The movies are generated with the `vg movies bw|color` command, which links all the images into target subfolders (arranged by planet/spacecraft/target/camera), renumbering them sequentially, and running **ffmpeg** to generate an mp4 movie in each folder.

 That's about it!